tetunori/chart/README.md

 Version 0.7.0
 <img src="./images/screenShot1.png" width="800px"/>

-# Description
+# Description🖊️
 Google charts query compatibility service.
-However, it is not a tool for `GET` Request, but a website supplying download/edit QR codes according to the request.
+However, it is **not a tool for `GET` Request**, but a simple website supplying download/edit QR codes according to the request like [URL below](https://tetunori.github.io/chart?chs=200x200&cht=qr&chl=Hello+world).
 * Currently, this tool supplies "QR code" service only.

 # Usage
-## Query mode
+## Query mode💬
 Simply replace `chart.googleapis.com` with `tetunori.github.io` and access it.
 Then, you can automatically download a `png` image of QR code and also you can edit QR code with some options or data on the site.

 ```